niallo/everypaas/README.md

 **MongoDB**

-`everypaas.getMongodbUrl()` - Returns the URL for the
+`everypaas.getMongodbUrl()` - Returns the URL for the MongoDB service.
+On Heroku, this will work with both MongoLab and MongoHQ add-ons.

 **MySQL**

+`everypaas.getMongodbUrl()` - Returns the URL for the MySQL service.
+On Heroku, this will work with both ClearDB and Xeround add-ons.

 ***Properties***

-`everypaas.paas` - Value is one of:
+`everypaas.paas` - The detected platform.
+Value is one of:

   - `everypaas.HEROKU` (Heroku)
   - `everypaas.DOTCLOUD` (dotCloud)
+  - `everypaas.STRIDER` (Strider)
+  - `everypaas.TRAVIS` (Travis)
-  -
+  - `everypaas.NODEJITSU` (Nodejitsu)
+  - `everypaas.NONE` (dev box / unknown)

 `everypaas.herokuEnvironment` - Contains the full Heroku configuration environment.

 `everypaas.dotCloudEnvironment` - Contains the full dotCloud configuration environment.
-This can be useful to retrieve custom confuration variables or if you have multiple database services
+This can be useful to retrieve custom confuration variables or if you have multiple instances of the same service.